Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Results

 A map of the measured longitudinal conductance $\mathrm{G_{xx}}$ as a function of charge carrier density $n$ and perpendicular magnetic field $\mathrm{B}$ is shown in Fig.~\ref{fig:figure1}(c).
 The appearance of broken symmetry quantum Hall states at low $\mathrm{B}$-fields implies a complete lifting of the spin and valley degeneracies in SLG bands.
 The splitting of the spin-degenerate bands in SLG (shown schematically in Fig.~\ref{fig:figure1}(f)) is also evident from the beating pattern seen in the Shubnikov de Haas oscillations [Fig.~\ref{fig:figure1}(d)], and the double periodicity in the corresponding Fourier spectrum [Fig.~\ref{fig:figure1}(e)].
-Fig.~\ref{fig:figure1}(g) is a representation of the lifting of the valley degeneracy; the valley-splitting energy scale is marked as $\Delta_{\rm vs}$.
-The lifting of spin- and valley-degeneracies in the band dispersion (along with the high field-effect mobility $\mathrm{\mu} \sim 140,000~ \mathrm{cm^2 V^{-1} s^{-1}}$ of the device) shows that the graphene and \ch{WSe2} interface is atomically clean with significant interfacial coupling and minimal random potential fluctuations.
+Fig.~\ref{fig:figure1}(g) is a schematic representation of the band structure of strained graphene on \ch{WSe2} with the orientation of the band anisotropy in the valence and conduction band being orthogonal (see Sec.
+I of SI for more details).
+The lifting of spin-and valley degeneracies in the band dispersion (along with the high field-effect mobility $\mathrm{\mu} \sim 140,000~ \mathrm{cm^2 V^{-1} s^{-1}}$ of the device) shows that the graphene and \ch{WSe2} interface is atomically clean with significant interfacial coupling and minimal random potential fluctuations.